tonxapi/sample/react-ts-app/@tonx-adapter/my-ton-transfer/README.md

-# TON Jetton Transfer Application
+# TON Simple Transfer Application

-A React application that enables Jetton transfers using the TONX SDK.
+A React application that enables simple TON transfers using the TONX Adapter.

 ## Prerequisites